Dropping Out is Tragic

 Gates ties the dropout phenomenon with the global skills gap in the job market: “Without more graduates, our country will face a shortage of skilled workers, and fewer low-income families will get the opportunity to lift themselves out of poverty.”

 A recent survey from the Higher Education Statistics Agency (HESA), revealed that among universities, Computer Science has the highest dropout rate – 9.8%.
 Followed by Business studies at 7.4% dropout rate, and then Engineering and Technology degrees closing the top of the dropout chart at a 7.2% dropout rate.

 Why is this happening?
 What makes smart people, who got accepted to prestigious technology studies at universities in the U.S. and around the world, end their education journey midway?
-Identifying the drivers and finding measures to mitigate can help change the faith of millions of people and improve academic institutions’ completion rates and financial results.
+Identifying the drivers and finding measures to mitigate them can help change the fate of millions of people and improve academic institutions’ completion rates and financial results.

-Why People Drop Out of Tech Studies
+Why People Drop Out of Computer Science Studies

-1. Financial problems
+1. Financial reasons